|

 Day 1

 Our first morning in Sister Bay, we really wanted to eat at Al Johnson’s for breakfast.
 They specialize in Swedish cuisine, and they are known for the goats that graze on the roof of the restaurant during the spring and summer months!
-I read that it is a super popular restaurant, so we tried to get up early and beat the crowd.
-Well, even checking in at 8am, there was over an hour wait, so we stopped at a coffee shop on main street for muffins and cappuccinos instead.
-All parents know that waiting an hour just to be seated with 3 kids 6 and under is not a good idea, especially first thing in the morning when everyone is full of energy.
+Unfortunately the wait was quite long, so we stopped at a coffee shop on main street for muffins and cappuccinos instead.

-After breakfast, we walked back to our house to change into beachwear and grab our sand toys.
-We headed back to Sister Bay beach for a day in the sand.
+After breakfast, we headed to Sister Bay beach for a day in the sand.
 This beach is fantastic for kids, and there was hardly anyone else there when we arrived around 9am.
 My kids loved playing in the sand and splashing in the water.
-Beware, the water is COLD.
+It’s Lake Michigan, so know that the water is COLD.
 But they didn’t seem to mind, and there were lots of other people swimming in the crystal clear lake.
 There is a long dock you can walk out on, kayak rentals, and you are right next to the marina.
 We loved watching the big sailboats and yachts come in and out.
 By the time we headed back to our house for lunch, the crowds had picked up.
 But it’s a big beach and never felt overly crowded.

 Door County with kids